 Working in the shop, ticket office or control, museum documentation, meeting & greeting visitors, car park managing, becoming a volunteer mine guide, making the tea, cleaning and polishing, painting, carpentry, general repairs, getting involved with our collections such as our six pipe organs, vintage telephone and teleprinter equipment, antique engines etc, are all chores which are part of our everyday life here.
 So whatever your interests are, we feel sure that we can find you a mini project or something to do for a couple of hours.

-The museum buildings are of a certain age and many are in need of repairs and decoration, there are many machines that need to be restored and looked after.
+The museum buildings are of a certain age and most are in urgent need of repairs and decoration, there are many machines that need to be restored and looked after.
 Engineering projects such as the restoration of our Beam Engine, the Railway Locomotives (we have five in all) all need to be worked on.
-We intend to lay about 1/3rd of a mile of demonstration track in dual gauge to demonstrate the standard gauge Falmouth Docks Steam locomotive and a diesel loco from Devonport Dockyard, there are two battery locomotives that are two foot gauge and several mine skips.
+We intend to lay about 1/3rd of a mile of demonstration track in dual gauge to demonstrate the standard gauge Falmouth Docks Steam locomotive and a diesel loco from Devonport Dockyard, there are two battery electric locomotives that are two foot gauge and several mine skips.
 All need restoration.

 Works in the mine are also required and these vary from week to week.
 We hope to make some improvements to the visitor experience and to repair the underground narrow gauge mine tramway for demonstrations which will extend through the grounds.

-If you are musical, we have no less than six full size pipe organs, a Hammond Organ and also a Victorian Harmonium in the collection!
+If you are musical, we have no less than six full size pipe organs, an electric Hammond Organ and also a Victorian Harmonium in the collection!
 The oldest pipe organ dates from 1831.
-Some of these are already assembled in the museum and three others are waiting to be rebuilt, all are historic and most were used in Cornwall.
+Three of these are already assembled in the museum and three others are waiting to be rebuilt, all are historic and most were used in Cornwall.
 We have a small organ group of volunteers and if you want to just come in and play one of our organs - even for a short time - you would also be made very welcome.
 Putting organs back together is like a 3d Jigsaw, so no special skills are needed.
 Its JOLLY GOOD FUN.

 Gardening day is usually on a Wednesday but you can come in on a day to suit you.
 We welcome any assistance to tend to the extensive grounds, lawns and flower beds.
 The Woodland Garden is a project being worked on very slowly, so if you are a keen plants person, then we would be very pleased to hear from you.